prolept/OxCode/README.md

 - This extension: The MIT License (MIT)
 - OxLinter : copyright [Prolept](https://www.prolept.com), this extension relies heavily on a command line executable named `OxLinter` (freeware) that is bundled with this extension.

-  *Please note that futures versions of this extension may be commercialized.*